 • For our road trip we decided to follow the sun, or at least go where the weather forecast said it would be the least rainy and/or cold.
 I have to say, the Japan weather forecast is extremely good!
 It was very accurate for our Hokkaido trip, something we definitely used to our advantage while traveling around.

-With temperatures below 0 at some point, we decided to change our plans and head south instead of north to Wakkanai and the islands of Rebun and Reshiri.
+With temperatures below 0 degrees Celsius at some point, we decided to change our plans and head south instead of north to Wakkanai and the islands of Rebun and Reshiri.
 Our entire itinerary was based upon the weather and turned out very different from the one I drew up before our trip.
 After all, travel is all about being flexible!

-Day 1: Lake Shikotsu
+Hokkaido itinerary day 1: Lake Shikotsu

 Itinerary: New Chitose Airport – Nissan rental car outlet – Nature trail Lake Shikotsu – Shikotsukomorappu Camping Ground